AnriiGegliuk/Python-Snake-Game/README.md

 Download the source code from the repository and run the file just as any other Python script (.py) file.

-# enjoy this simple game!
+# Enjoy this simple game!

 Use the arrow keys to move the snake around, consume the red dots to keep growing, and avoid hitting the snake’s tail.